Starting the Inquisitorial Stormtrooper Repressor basecoat

 Witchhunter Crusader – Inquisitorial Henchmen

 I am adding some Henchmen to my Inquistorial force.
+One of them is a Crusader.
 I believe that the Crusader adds another attack (and a wound) for the Witch Hunter Inquisitor, but I am not 100% sure on this.

 The Crusader (and the Crusader variant available in the Witch Hunters’ retinue) are probably my favourite Inquisitor models.